-Part of the challenge in getting to your brand essence is that it forces you to make choices.
-One of the best pieces of wisdom we ever heard, was from a HR manager who was also a parent.
-She used to tell her kids, you can do anything you want, but you cannot do everything.
-And when you go through the process of defining your brand essence, you have to write in such a way that it picks the one thing you stand for.
-What is it you do?
+Part of the challenge to define your short and memorable brand essence is it forces you to make choices.
+One of our favourite pieces of wisdom came from a colleague who used to tell her kids, you can do anything you want.
+But you can’t do everything you want.

 Relevant and distinctive

-We don’t want to break any confidences of previous businesses we’ve worked with, we can’t share exact brand essences.
-But thanks to thesaurus.com, we’ve paraphrased the essence of three brands we’ve worked on in the past to show two examples which meet our criteria for ‘good’ brand essences.
-And one, not so much.
+We don’t want to break any confidences of previous businesses we’ve worked with.
+So, we won’t share exact brand essences.
+But thanks to thesaurus.com, we’ve paraphrased the essence of 2 brands we know well to show examples which meet our criteria for ‘great’ brand essences.

 So good it's worth talking about - meh?